SCENE 01 / PRODUCTION

 Linked ServicesGaffer & Lighting Team

-Japanese gaffers who light for traditional interiors, modern Tokyo settings, and the mixed lighting of Japanese streets.
+Our Japanese gaffers light traditional interiors, modern Tokyo settings, and the mixed glow of Japanese streets.

 Grip Services